idrisr/notes/ios/core-animation.md

 * `CATransformLayer` objects are used to create true 3D layer hierarchies, rather than the flattened hierarchy rendering model used by other `CALayer` classes.

+...and they're used in `UIStackView`s under the hood.
+How does the above description relate to stack views??